Fostering a greater appreciation of

 A small tuition fee is required and scholarships are available.

-- November 9 - Visitor & Science Centers and introduction to park partners.
+November 7 - A Visitor Center, a Science Centers and our park partners.

-- December 5 - A trip to Tremont & Park’s Collection Preservation Center.
+December 3 - A trip to Tremont & the Education Division of the Park.
+Preservation Center.

 Photography provided by Jessica Hill